mtrabelsi/spaceX/README.md

 # Unit test

-To run the test run :
+To Launch the unit test/components test run :

 ```
 npm run test
 ```

-You will be prompted with option to run all of the test, press "a"
+You will be prompted with many options, to run all of the tests, press "a"

 # Technology used